vryy/4C/CONTRIBUTING.md

 #### Doxygen

 BACI uses [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) to generate documentation from annotated source code.
-Please see [this wiki page](https://gitlab.lrz.de/baci/baci/wiki/Doxygen) for our Doxygen guidelines.
+Please see [this wiki page](https://gitlab.lrz.de/baci/baci/wikis/Doxygen) for our Doxygen guidelines.

 [↑ Contents](#contents)

-### Update your Branch
+### Integrate changes from `master` into your feature branch

 While working on your feature in your local `<branchName>` branch in `baci`, other commits will likely make it into the remote `master` branch.
 There are a variety of ways to incorporate these changes into your local feature branch.
 Our preferred possibility is
 ```bash
 git checkout master
 git pull